Dajan Shehi: Early career

-Shehi started his youth career at age of 15 with KF Elbasani in September 2012.
+Shehi started his youth career aged 15 with KF Elbasani in September 2012.
 In his first 2012–13 season with under-17 side he played 9 matches.
 In the next season he managed to appear for both under-17 & under-19 side playing 21 matches and scoring 1 goal for U17 and 6 matches for U19.

 Elbasani

 During the 2014–15 season he gained entry with the first team and made his debut on 17 May 2015 against Laçi playing the full 90-minutes match which finished in the 2–0 loss.
 He played another match for Elbasani and moved to Teuta Durrës during the Window Summer Transfers.

 Teuta Durrës

 He made it his debut for Teuta Durrës against Ada Velipojë on 16 September 2015, valid for the 2015–16 Albanian Cup, coming on as a substitute in the 60th minute in place of Nertil Ferraj, where the match finished in the 1–5 victory.